About Songwood

 In 1969, the Graham family purchased the property and began the process of introducing suitable tree seedlings to abandoned fields, to aid in habitat regeneration for wildlife.
 The only harvesting of the farm’s trees is for firewood, to aid in the development of a healthy ecosystem, and to maintain the trails by which to enjoy nature.

-In 2006, the property received FSC certification based on our sustainable forest management approach.
+In 2006 we achieved FSC® through the Eastern Ontario Model Forest’s FSC Group Forest Management Certificate (FSC C018800).
+FSC certification ensures and recognizes sustainable and responsible forest management.
 Today, we are a proud member of the Ontario Woodlot Association.

 The Studio